coderknot/hair_salon/README.md

 #### By _**John Carr**_

 ## Description
 This salon management software allows an adminstrator to add stylists and clients into the system.
 Clients can be added to a stylist or reassigned to another stylist.
 Stylist and client details may be updated.
 Both stylists and clients can be removed from the system.
+Clients must be reassigned to another stylist before an individual stylist can be removed.

 ## Setup/Installation Requirements
 * Clone portfolio respository from: <http://github.com/coderknot/hair-salon>